mbockgeorges/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of the additionnal 128 with TRWrite a script that prints the result of POWER divided DIVIDE
-Write a script that displays the result of BREATH to the power LOVE Write a script that converts a number from base 2 to base 10
+Write a script that displays the result of BREATH to the power LOVE Write a script that converts a number from base 2 to base 10 Create a script that prints all possible combinations of two letters